The-Known-Galaxy/archives/sith/factions/death_watch/death_watch.md

 In 19 BBY, the Death Watch group was formed into the Mandalorian Super Commando after a Taung Blood Duel between Maul and Pre Vizsla, with Maul being the winner Death Watch was reformed, but with Bo Katan Kryze running off with her Night Owls, Marking the formal end of the Death Watch.

 # Mando'a:

-Mand’alor - Sole Ruler
+Mandâ€™alor - Sole Ruler

 Blood Taung Duel:

 A duel to the death to show the greatest Warrior, the winner shall take whatever title the defeated challenger had.
 It is part of the Mandalorian Tradition.